pygame-guide-for-sneks/pygame-guide-for-sneks.github.io/documentation/contributing.md

     Note: At least in PowerShell, after these steps non-UTF-8 characters in paths don't seem to render correctly anymore, but command prompt seems to display them fine.
 3. Windows users have experienced issues when trying to install Ruby using the windows package manager
     - It is advised that Windows users use the `Ruby With DevKit Installer` from [The Ruby Installer Site](https://rubyinstaller.org/downloads/) to circumvent this issue.
+4. In some cases, `bundle install` does not automatically install the `github-pages` and `webrick` gems.
+    - If this occurs, you may see the error `cannot find executable jekyll fo gem jekyll` or similar.
+	- If you try to run `jekyll -v` under this cicumstance, you may get another error: `'block in verify_gemfile_dependencies_are_found!': Could not find gem 'github-pages'...`
+	- To workaround this, you may simply `gem install github-pages` and then `gem install webrick`.
+	    - After this, you should be able to use `jekyll -v` (or `bundle exec jekyll -v`) to see the working jekyll version
+		- At this point, you may run `bundle exec jekyll serve` again to ensure the configuration is properly running.